Luca-R04/AvansTV/README.md

 # AvansTV
-AvansTV is a cinema app for avans hogeschool.
+AvansTV is an android cinema app for avans hogeschool, made with java.